 - Collection of blood in the surgical area (hematoma)

-- Inability to control the bowel or bladder (incontinence)
+- Not being able to control the bowel or bladder (incontinence)

 - Infection of the surgical area